shireenrao/UnitTesting/README.md

 README
 ======

-This project is to document the different ways a directory structure can be setup to do testing.
-The code used for testing is not important.
+This project is to document the different ways a Python projects directory structure can be setup to also suport testing.
+The code used here is not is not important.
+It's very trivial and its there to just prove a point.
 I am tryng to figure out the best way to do it for all my projects going forward.
 I am only using the unittest framework.
-For execution I am executing the test cases directly using python.
-You can also run all the tests using the nose testing framework.
-Just execute the command 'nosetests'.
+For execution I am executing the test cases by either directly using python or by using the nose test runner.

 ##Type 1